ernarim/BilStop/README.md

 ### How to execute software

 For the app to work you need to add your Google Maps API key to the "api_key" in the strings.xml file.
 Your key must be connected to a payment account.<br />
+Another way to make the app work is by sending us your SHA1 key.
+This way we can connect your computer to our api key and the app will work.<br />

 ---
 ### Personal Log Files